Pyramid megabattle

 Introduction

 The 'pyramid megabattle' takes place in the vicinity of the pyramid structure, not long after the start of the level.
-It features multiple covie groups, and basically provides you a big shooting jamboree to enjoy.
-With 27 covies on Normal and 24 on Heroic, it's relatively modest in terms of enemy numbers, but it has its own unique character and is particularly well suited to Banshee play.
+It features multiple covie groups and basically provides you a big shooting jamboree to enjoy.
+With 27 covies on Normal and 24 on Heroic, it's relatively modest in terms of enemy numbers, but it has its own unique character, offering both superb ground action and glorious Banshee flying.
+It's also the only megabattle where you have a shotgun available!

 The largest of the covie groups is the snow group, which spawns down on or near the snow and includes a Wraith (unless you care to disable it).
 But you also have two earlier groups plus a later group.
 The earlier groups spawned on the path that snakes down the pyramid.
 In the terminology of my pyramid descent fight article (see the breakdown section, which contains useful background information to know), they're namely 'path group 2' and 'path group 3'.
 The latter group actually gets triggered to head down towards the snow, and as such, they potentially join the snow troops.
 The one other covie group in the mix is the bridge group up high, which includes a couple of devilish fuel rod Grunts.